ttres/web-demo-wiki/Home.md

 **STEP 2 - Install the Apache and PHP**

 Run the following commands to install Apache and PHP.
+Notice that we are not installing the MySQL server this time.

 ~~~~
-$ sudo apt-get update
 $ sudo apt-get install apache2 php mysql-client libapache2-mod-php php-mcrypt php-mysql php-curl php-xml php-memcached
 $ sudo service apache2 restart
 ~~~~